 Our funding covers three areas of work:

 - Funding to outstanding regionally based youth focused charities supporting young people aged 14-25.
 Read more about how we make decisions: here.
 We fund charities working exclusively or primarily with young people in the South of England.

-We provide core funding and therefore support organisations whose mission is clearly aligned with our own – mainly prioritising organisations that work exclusively or primarily with young people in the South of England.
-Our minimum grant level is £10,000, maximum grant is £100,000 and our average grant amount is £25-£30k pa.
-We want to work with charities in a deep and impactful way.
+We provide core funding and therefore support organisations whose mission is clearly aligned with our own.
+This means we mainly prioritise organisations that work exclusively or primarily with young people in the South of England.
+Our minimum grant level is £10,000, as we want to work with charities in a deep and impactful way.

 If you are unsure as to whether your work is of interest to us, then you are welcome to get in touch.